 Most recently in 2012, he was chosen by the creators of Downton Abbey to supply a large collection of jewelry for the third series and him also loaning some of his finest pieces to be worn by Maggie Smith, Elizabeth McGovern and Michelle Dockery thus confirming Andrew as one of the country’s leading jewelry designers.

-All American Speakers is a speakers bureau and booking agency providing information on booking Andrew Prince for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Andrew Prince speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Andrew Prince for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Andrew Prince speaking fees, availability, speech topics and cost to hire for your next live or virtual event.